VOICe Christmas Gifts

 Food Ministry Donations

-Once a month we make a donation to VOICe (Victim Outreach Intervention Center) of the food items listed on our food donation sheet.
+Once a month we make a donation to VOICe (Victim Outreach Intervention Center) and Gleaners Food Bank that includes the food items listed on our food donation sheet.
 Please click here to see the list of items we are accepting for donations!
 As always thank you for your support!

 Nyadire Connection Update

 The Nyadire Connection is a partnership between the United Methodist churches here in the Pittsburgh Area, and United Methodist churches, people and institutions in the Nyadire region of Zimbabwe.
-The Nyadire Connection (TNC) just celebrated its 10th anniversary!
+The Nyadire Connection (TNC) celebrated its 10th anniversary in 2016!

 The work done by TNC has been amazing!
 Here are some facts, information and observations about TNC: